profsmith89/ctps/_sources/chap02.md

 ## Strings as a sequence of characters

 To this point, I've been relying on your intuition for what constitutes a string in Python.
 We created them by defining string literals.
 We read file lines as strings and compared them against string literals (e.g., to test for EOF).
-And we printed them out to the terminal.
-Probably none of this work forced you to think about how we were representing strings in the computer; we simply operated on them as big blobs.
+And we printed them out to the console.[^fn7] Probably none of this work forced you to think about how we were representing strings in the computer; we simply operated on them as big blobs.
 However, to ask whether a string contains a particular character, we have to know if Python allows us access to the components of a string object.

 Short answer: it does.
 A string in Python is a *sequence* of characters.
 I emphasized sequence in this definition because sequence is a very useful abstraction for lots of different objects that we'll manipulate in our scripts.
 The abstraction you should have in your mind for a sequence is *an ordered collection of items*.